Pkalinowski33/LoudML-with-InfluxData-stack/Readme.md

 `yarn dev`

 ---
-#### 8. Open your browser, type: localhost:8080 and see that LoudML extension is viable in chronograf.
+#### 8. Open your browser, type: localhost:8080 and see that LoudML extension is viewable in chronograf.
 ***
 # References
     https://github.com/regel/chronograf